m-alperen-karakus/scrimba-passwordGenerator/README.md

 * add copy on click ok

-* toggle symbols and numbers on/off
+* toggle symbols and numbers on/off ok